Lorna Byrne: Marriage and children

 Byrne married Joe in 1976.
 She relates that when she was young an angel showed her a vision of the man she would marry, and told her they would be happy and have children, but that she would need to care for him and that he would die young.
-Their married life was spent in a cottage near Maynooth, in Co.
-Kildare.
+Their married life was spent in a cottage near Maynooth, in County Kildare.
 They had four children.
 As she conveys having been told, Joe was often in poor health, and he died in 2000.